Swelling of the Legs in the Elderly, Reasons and Causes

 - Kidney problems where the kidney’s ability to regulate the water levels in the body are affected thereby causing the retention of fluid in the body.

-- Fractures of the leg bone which is more commonly in the elderly with age-related decrease in bone density and diseases that causes brittle bones like osteoporosis.
-Sometimes if there is damage of the nerves in the leg like with long term diabetes mellitus and there may be no severe pain despite a fracture.
+- Fractures of the leg bone which is more commonly in the elderly with age-related decrease in bone density and diseases that cause brittle bones like osteoporosis.
+Sometimes if there is damage to the nerves in the leg like with long term diabetes mellitus and there may be no severe pain despite a fracture.

 - Medication for conditions such as high blood pressure (hypertension) and diabetes mellitus.
 These conditions are also more common in the elderly and require lifelong medication.
 Swelling may arise as a side effect.